Root Canal Therapy in Newark, OH

 - Advanced Gum Disease: When pockets form around the tooth, enabling bacteria to access and infect the pulp.

-- Repeated Dental Work: When a tooth has undergone multiple procedures, increasing infection risk.
+- Repeated Dental Work: When a tooth has undergone multiple procedures, the risk of infection increases.

 - Cracked or Broken Teeth: When damage exposes the pulp to bacteria.